pagkly/Zed/Investopedia3/What Is an Underwriting Spread.md

 What Is an Underwriting Spread?
 ## What Is Underwriting Spread?

 An underwriting spread is the spread between the dollar amount that [underwriters](https://www.investopedia.com/terms/u/underwriter.asp), such as investment banks, pay an issuing company for its securities and the dollar amount that underwriters receive from selling the securities in the public offering.
-The underwriting spread is essentially the investment bank's [gross profit margin](https://www.investopedia.com/terms/g/gross_profit_margin.asp), typically disclosed as a percentage or else in points-per-unit-of-sale.
+The underwriting spread is essentially the investment bank's [[gross profit margin]](https://www.investopedia.com/terms/g/gross_profit_margin.asp), typically disclosed as a percentage or else in points-per-unit-of-sale.

 ### Key Takeaways